 New Orleans, Louisiana

 Famous for its tasty, international cuisine and its always-ready-for-partying vibe, New Orleans is a naturally favorite holiday destination for New Yorkers.
 Culturally rich, New Orleans attracts New York locals with its interesting jazz scene.
 Bourbon Street is a must-see amongst the tourist spots and Frenchmen Street is the place to go for a nightlife with a more local flair.
+If you can fly down to the city and spend a few days here, there are plenty of day trips from New Orleans to choose from as well.

 There’s something peculiar about Philadelphia: it’s large in size but it feels like a small town, especially when compared against New York.